2020-03-20 09:52:54 • ID: 2165

 Of course Archeologist will have to continue to work with Type-lists and they are well aware of their many limitations.

-A close look on the working edge in Figure 3 suggest, that the artifact was most probably used for perforating purposes- but the even limited and, by the way- highly appealing patination of the brown local flint will make a microtraceological approach difficult or impossible.
+A close look on the working edge in Figure 3 suggest, that the artifact was most probably used for awl like perforating purposes- but the even limited and, by the way- highly appealing patination of the brown local flint will make a microtraceological approach difficult or impossible.

 Pierre Laurent et al: Types d'outils lithiques du paléolithique supérieur en Europe; 2000. - the e–Book can be bought at Amazon with cheap money.